 The beach of Agia Marina is the longest sandy beach on Aegina island, its shallow water makes it an ideal beach to visit with small kids.
-From the middle of May until the end of September you can hire sunbeds with umbrellas, paddle boats, a laser sailing boat and canoes or play volleyball in the water!
-During the summer, events and various parties are organised.
+It is awarded with a Blue Flag.
+From the middle of May until the end of September you can hire sunbeds with umbrellas and paddle boats.

 Food and drinks